Postgraduate research study in History

 Explore the research specialisms listed and select one that ignites your interest.
 Learn more about the history team members who will be supervising your research in this area.Select an area of research you're interested in

-A 2:1 or first-class honours degree or a masters degree from a UK higher education institution in a relevant subject.
+Masters degree or equivalent from a UK higher education institution in a relevant subject.

 Applicants normally have to supply a research proposal, personal statement, and occasionally evidence that they are prepared to undertake the proposed project.
 This may include a portfolio, or a sample of critical writing, depending on their area of study.